CMake Project Structure and Subdirectories

 directory and its header files.

-The reason for this is, as our project grows to contain multiple libraries, we want our #include
+The reason this is a common convention is that, as our project grows to contain multiple libraries, we want our #include

 directives to specify which library they're importing a specific header from.